Moving back into Level 2 and 3 (Auckland only) means that we might not be able to see our loved ones face to face.

 Check out these videos to hear how other New Zealand families got through this time: https://drughelp.org.nz/stories/24

-During Level 2, you may still be in the same house with less time apart than before the lockdown started.
+During Level 2 and 3, you may still be in the same house with less time apart than before the lockdown started.
 Try agreeing on expectations and boundaries, and setting a time to hear how everyone is going.

 Think about these things:

 You can help people in your household stay healthy and live well together by having a plan for how things will work.
-It doesn’t have to be perfect, we’re human and we’re learning how to deal with another change to the way we live after weeks of being in lockdown.
+It doesn’t have to be perfect, we’re human.
 Keeping talking to each other in a household helps issues get dealt with earlier before they explode.

 You might like to talk about these things as a household, or as the adults in the household: